two students walking outside a building on campus

 At the discretion of the instructor this course may investigate any aspect of the theories, institutions, contexts, or contemporary problems of international relations.
 Chief subject elements may include theories of nation-state interaction, negotiation, and war, American foreign policy, and examining aspects of changing global hegemonic power.

-At the discretion of the instructor this course may investigate any aspect of the theories, institutions, contexts, or contemporary problems of the field of Public Administration including but not limited to: the theories of bureaucratic administration; public law; personnel management and labor relations; organizational theory, management and behavior; public policy making, implementation, and evaluation; intergovernmental relations; leadership; public finance, budgeting and auditing.
+At the discretion of the instructor this course may investigate any aspect of the theories, institutions, contexts, or contemporary problems of the field of Public Administration including but not limited to: the theories of bureaucratic administration; public law; personnel management and labor relations; organizational theory, management and behavior; public policy making, implementation, and evaluation; intergovernmental relations; leadership; public finance, budgeting and auditing; urban planning.

-Readings in the selected fields of Political Science.
+Studies in the selected fields of Political Science and Public Administration.
 May be taken until three credit hours are earned.
 This course is repeatable for another 1-3 hours if the topic areas differ.
-Prerequisite: Senior Political Science major or approval of the department head.
+Prerequisite: Senior Political Science or Public Administration majors or approval of the department head.

 PO 390 Applied Political Research (3)